A rainbow of “birdgirls’ caught mid flight backstage

 Character Guide

-AMERICAN SIGN LANGUAGE (ASL) INTERPRETERS – Specially trained professionals who provide access and interpret the story of the Wizard of Oz in ASL to Deaf and hard of hearing people.
+AMERICAN SIGN LANGUAGE (ASL) INTERPRETERS – Specially trained professionals who provide access and interpret the story of The Prom in ASL to Deaf and hard of hearing people.

 Emma– shy and warmhearted high school senior simply wishing to dance with her girlfriend at the prom.
 She struggles to follow her heart against community pressures